Certainty Blog

 What is ESG Investing?

-ESG investing is the process of companies and individuals — such as investment and pension fund managers — investing in publicly-listed companies that score highly on ESG assessments.
-Also called sustainable investing, responsible investing, impact investing, or socially responsible investing (SRI), this practice has become commonplace in recent years as business and finance managers look to align themselves with businesses committed to improving environmental and social conditions.
+ESG investing is the process of companies and individuals — including investment managers, pension funds, and sovereign wealth funds — allocating capital to businesses that score highly on ESG assessments.
+Also called sustainable investing, responsible investing, impact investing, or socially responsible investing (SRI), this practice has become a mainstream investment strategy as asset managers recognize that strong ESG management correlates with superior risk-adjusted returns and lower exposure to regulatory, reputational, and operational risks.

-As noted by Forbes, ESG investing strategy often goes beyond the acronym itself to evaluate how businesses serve five key stakeholder groups: The environment, company shareholders, customers, communities, and workers.
+As noted by Forbes, ESG investing strategy often goes beyond the acronym itself to evaluate how businesses serve five key stakeholder groups: the environment, company shareholders, customers, communities, and workers.
+In 2025–2026, institutional investors increasingly use supply chain due diligence data — including CSDDD and LkSG compliance status — as a direct input into ESG investment screening, making operational compliance a market access issue for companies seeking to attract institutional capital.

 Why Does ESG Investing Matter for Businesses?